cti/di/docs/configuration.md

 # Manage by hand

-Configuration object is optional, but it is very useful for configure instances.
+Configuration object is optional, but it is very useful for instances configuration.

 ```php
 <?php